grpc/test-infra/doc/deployment.md

 make install deploy
 ```

+This step depends only on `TEST_INFRA_VERSION` and `RUN_IMAGE_PREFIX`.

+The command above can also be used to deploy an existing version of the
+controller.
+In this case, the environment variables should point to the location
+of the controller binary.

 ## Verifying the deployment

 You can verify that the deployment started by running the following command: